opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 The roadway I've sketched appears to be recursive.
 The tricks can be applied repeatedly, to mine deeper into the semantic direction.

+Common sense can be learned.
+It's just a set of frequenctly-observed relationships.

 This is a panpsychic view of semantics: if everything is a graph, if semantics arises (purely) from relationships, then "all that we have